asvae/my-articles/4-vue-js-diy-smart-navigation-panel/vue-js-diy-smart-navigation-panel.md

 ]
 ```

-Going into details of how it's done is out of scope of this article, so I got a (class on hold for you)[/src/Utility/ObjectHelpers.js].
+Going into details of how it's done is out of scope of this article, so I got a helper [class on the ready](src/Utility/ObjectHelpers.js).

 ## Component